se-sic/coronet/README.md

-# codeface-extraction-r - The network library
+# coronet - The network library

 Have you ever wanted to build socio-technical developer networks the way you want?
 Here, you are in the right place.
 Using this network library, you are able to construct such networks based on various data sources (commits, e-mails, issues) in a configurable and modular way.
 Additionally, we provide, e.g., analysis methods for network motifs, network metrics, and developer classification.

-The network library `codeface-extraction-r` can be used to construct analyzable networks based on data extracted from `Codeface` [https://github.com/siemens/codeface] and its companion tool `codeface-extraction` [https://github.com/se-passau/codeface-extraction].
+The network library `coronet` can be used to construct analyzable networks based on data extracted from `Codeface` [https://github.com/siemens/codeface] and its companion tool `codeface-extraction` [https://github.com/se-passau/codeface-extraction].
 The library reads the written/extracted data from disk and constructs intermediate data structures for convenient data handling, either *data containers* or, more importantly, *developer networks*.

 ![Exemplary plot of multi network](plot-multi.png)